gojimmypi/gojimmypi.github.io/_posts/2021-05-26-jekyll-tag-test.md

 I created another completely blank repo called [jekyll-tag-test](https://github.com/gojimmypi/jekyll-tag-test). (no default files, _nothing_!)
 See [prior blog](../jekyll-site-failures/) on some of the problems that could be encountered.

+It is important that any pages generated do not have a collision with repo name!
+For instance, I have the title of this post "Jekyll Tag Test" which conflicted with the repo.
+The resulting page https://gojimmypi.github.io/jekyll-tag-test/ thus ended up blank.
+Not at all intuitive.

 {% include code_header.html %}